 We will offer a carefully sequenced RSHE curriculum, based on the DfE's statutory guidance, that specifically includes sexual harassment and sexual violence, including online.
-This includes time for open discussion of topics that children and young people tell us they find particularly difficult, such as consent and the sending of 'nudes'.
+This includes time for open discussion of topics that children and young people tell us they find particularly difficult, such as consent and the sending of 'nudes' and other indecent images or videos.

-Teaching RSHE will be by a variety of interactive and participatory teaching methods to ensure all students are fully involved.
+Teaching RSHE will be by a variety of interactive and participatory teaching methods to ensure all students are fully involved, predominantly by staff employed by Tadcaster Grammar School within the Life Skills and Personal Development teams.